 During the relevant period, Merrill Lynch's Internet research group assigned consistently positive intermediate and long-term ratings on the Internet stocks it covered.
-During the relevant period, the overwhelming majority of stocks covered by Merrill Lynch's Internet research group had a "1" (buy) or a "2" (accumulate) rating.
-Merrill Lynch infrequently used a "3" (neutral) rating.
-As a junior analyst explained to the management of an investment banking client in September 2000, Merrill Lynch's ratings range from 1-5, but we don't cover anything below a 3.
+During 1999 and 2000, virtually all the stocks covered by Blodget had a "1" (buy) or a "2" (accumulate) rating.
+Until late 2000, Blodget rarely used a "3" (neutral) rating.
+As a junior analyst in the Internet group explained to the management of an investment banking client in September 2000, Merrill Lynch's ratings range from 1-5, but we don't cover anything below a 3.